$0.00

 Tewa

-To make this hairstyle, a woman’s mother would wrap their daughter’s hair around a curved wooden frame, then remove the frame, leaving the hair standing.
+To make this hairstyle, a woman’s mother would wrap their daughter’s hair around a curved wooden frame, remove the frame, and leave the hair standing.

-Another splendid women’s Native American hairstyle that lifted the hair off the head was the board (or bonnet).
+Another intriguing women’s Native American hairstyle was the board (or bonnet).

 native american hairstyles board bonnet